 Emory Business reached out to our alumni via an online survey to find out their thoughts on the topic, including typical schedules, flexible work options, and what it all means for the future of work.

-of respondents work for companies that offer a "flexible work schedule" option, but only 4L/0 of respondents actually take advantage of the programs.
+of respondents work for companies that offer a "flexible work schedule" option, but of respondents actually only take advantage of the programs.

-Q1/0 of alumni respondents claim their work week consistently exceeds 40 hours.
+of alumni respondents claim their work week consistently exceeds 40 hours.